Azzoz06/ContainerWkshp/5-HybridCloudLab.md

 ### Prerequisites

-This lab assumes that you ICP installed and configured.
+This lab assumes that you have ICP installed and configured.

 First run the following command to connect to your ICP instance :